-YWCA Minneapolis provides an industry-leading teacher-to-infant ratio of 1 to 3-4 at each child care center.
+YWCA Minneapolis provides industry-leading programs.
 Our early childhood education curriculum (grounded in anti-bias and child-initiated play) focuses on the whole-child learning approach and covers social, emotional, cognitive and physical development while supporting self-esteem.
 We also assist with child assessments, behavior guidance, curriculum and family resources to position the families we serve to thrive.

 YWCA Minneapolis provides each newly enrolled family with a free one-year Health & Wellness family membership.
 This gives members full access to our state-of-the-art fitness facilities and classes.
 YWCA swim lessons are also included as part of our preschool curriculum, teaching children essential life-saving skills; these swim classes are available in September through May at select locations, based on staff availability.